bhigoreduardo/furniture-store/README.md

   - bug no protected route do layout public
   - bug no slider do product
   - colocar as dimensões das imagens pxs com hint de tipo e limite bytes
-  - colocar slugify no cadastro do slug do produto
   - Fazer a validação do tempo da oferta para aplicar no produto
   - Colocar máscara no cartão de crédito
   - Filtro do history no order aggregation: https://stackoverflow.com/questions/38808154/mongodb-filter-on-value-of-the-last-element-in-an-array